- Awhile is an adverb, meaning “for a period of time.”

 If you can replace it with a noun representing an interval of time, such as “a week” or “a minute,” you need the two-word version: a while.

-There are many common phrases that contain a while.
+Many common phrases contain a while.
 For example, if something hasn’t taken place in a long time, we say it’s been a while.
 And when something takes a long time to happen, we say it takes quite a while.

 You’ve probably taken note that none of the phrases above used the word awhile.
 That’s because awhile can only function as a replacement for the phrase for a while.
 Awhile also cannot be used with prepositions since you can’t say, “Go there in for a while.”
 A while, however, is much more versatile.